Danielby13/Demo_POS/README.md

 As part of the final project, we created an application for managing digital invoices, in order to demonstrate how our application fully works, we built program that simulates a cash register in the store (POS).

+Please contact me before you try to run this project, some pages have been censored due to sensitive information.

+Contact information appears on the main page of my GitHub.

 ## Preview